-It is the second most touristed country in the world, with more than 80 million visitors flocking each year to see Barcelona’s embarrassment of Antoni Gaudi architectural riches in Barcelona, Picasso’s legendary Guernica at the Prado in Madrid and the Costa del Sol beaches on the southernmost coast.
+Spain is the second most touristed country in the world, with more than 80 million visitors flocking each year to see Antoni Gaudi’s architectural riches in Barcelona, Picasso’s legendary Guernica at the Prado in Madrid and the Costa del Sol beaches on the southernmost coast.

 It’s somewhat surprising, then, to hear that it was only half a century ago that the Osborne Group got in the Tempranillo grape action by purchasing Bodegas Montecillo, one of the oldest Rioja wineries, found between the towns of Fuenmayor and Navarrete.
 Jose Luis Navajas, the renowned third-generation winemaker, had no descendants and was looking to hand it over to someone with a proven track record in the highly competitive world of winemaking.